Theological determinism

 Theological determinism is a form of predeterminism which states that all events that happen are pre-ordained, and/or predestined to happen, by one or more divine beings, or that they are destined to occur given the divine beings' omniscience.
 Theological determinism exists in a number of religions, including Jainism, Judaism, Christianity, and Islam.
-It is also supported by proponents of Classical pantheism such as the Stoics and Baruch Spinoza.
+It is also supported by proponents of Classical pantheism such as the Stoics and by philosophers such as Baruch Spinoza.

 Categorization of theological determinism

 Two forms of theological determinism exist, here referenced as strong and weak theological determinism.